 The final tip is simple, but you’d be amazed by how many people have made the mistake of overlooking it.
 You always need to check (and double-check) the recipient before sending an invoice.

-When you’re busy with work and have a handful of different clients you’re working with, it’s fairly common to have different ones paying different rates.
-Much depends on the quantity of work they order, how long you’ve worked with them, what their payment terms are, etc. Thus, in a fictional scenario, you could have one client paying $500 for 10 hours worth of work and another client paying $1,000 for 5 hours worth of work.
+When you’re busy with work and have many different clients, it’s fairly common to have different ones paying different rates.
+Much depends on the quantity of work they order, how long you’ve worked with them, what their payment terms are, etc. Thus, you could have one client paying $50 an hour and another client paying $100 an hour.

 What happens if you accidentally send the $500 invoice to the $1,000 client?
 Suddenly they feel like they’re overpaying and will have some questions.
 You may have just forced yourself to lower your rates.
 At the very least, you’ll have to do a lot of explaining.

 In order to prevent invoicing mishaps like this, always check the recipient before sending.
 If you email invoices, set up a restriction within your email platform that requires you to verify the sender after the “send” button is clicked.
-You may get it right 99 times out of 100, but that one time you forget could come back to haunt you.
+You may get it right 99 times out of 100.
+However, that one time you forget could come back to haunt you.

 Look Out for Yourself